okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/okta_auth_sdk/index.md

 ### Using script tag in your target web page

-If you're using the JS on a web page from the browser, you can copy the `node_modules/@okta/okta-auth-js/dist` contents to publicly hosted directory, and include a reference to the `okta-auth-js.min.js` file in a `<script>` tag.
+If you're using the JS on a web page from the browser, you can copy the `node_modules/@okta/okta-auth-js/dist` contents to publicly hosted directory and include a reference to the `okta-auth-js.min.js` file in a `<script>` tag.

 However, if you're using a bundler like [Webpack](https://webpack.github.io/) or [Browserify](http://browserify.org/), you can simply import the module using CommonJS.